 - Remember to soak your beans at least 6-8 hours before cooking.
 Add a teaspoon of baking soda to your beans during the time you soak.
 This step will help to soften the beans.

 - You can also use canned red beans for this curry.
 It will save you from preparation time.
 Even if you forget to soak your beans, you can cook this curry using canned beans.

 - If you boil kidney beans in bulk, keep them in the freezer in small portions and you can use the freezer beans when you want to cook a curry.
-However, be sure to thaw completely before you add it to a curry dish.
+However, be sure to thaw it completely before you add it to a curry dish.

 - Once the curry is cooked, take some beans out (around a tablespoon).
-Mash these beans using a spoon and add to the curry.
+Mash these beans using a spoon and add them to the curry.
 It will make a thick gravy.

 Red kidney beans curry recipe

 Ingredients (for 3-4 servings)